-- Take apart the cabinets using a screwdriver – NOT a hammer.
-You have to put it back together again after!
+- • Take apart the cabinets using a screwdriver – NOT a hammer.
+Remember that you have to put it back together again afterward!

-- Take a picture of how the cabinets and drawers looked before you started removing screws.
-This will help later on, if you have difficulty putting them back together.
+Good tip: Take a picture of how the cabinets and drawers looked before you started removing screws.
+This will help later on if you have difficulty putting them back together.

-- Remove as many doors, knobs, and drawers as possible.
-This will make painting a lot easier.
+- • Remove as many doors, knobs, and drawers as possible.
+This will make painting kitchen cabinets step a lot easier!

-- Clean out all dirt and oils from the surface of the cabinet pieces.
+- • Clean out all dirt and oils from the surface of the cabinet doors and drawer fronts.

 - Sanding will make the plastic surface more textured.
 This helps the paint stick to the PVC cabinet better.